Viktor Alksnis: Family history

 In the 1930s, Alksnis's grandfather, Yakov Alksnis (Jēkabs Alksnis) was the head of the Soviet Air Force.
 He also took part in the military tribunal for the Case of Trotskyist Anti-Soviet Military Organization, which sentenced Mikhail Tukhachevsky and other high-ranking Soviet officers to death on Joseph Stalin's order.
 However, only eight months later, Yakov Alksnis was also arrested and executed.

-During the destalinization of late 1950s Yakov Alksnis was posthumously rehabilitated; the Air Forces college in Riga was named in his honour.
+During the destalinization period of the late 1950's, Yakov Alksnis was posthumously rehabilitated; the Air Forces college in Riga was named in his honour.
 Despite these Stalin-era persecutions of his family members, Viktor Alksnis became a staunch supporter of the Soviet political system.

 In 1973 Alksnis graduated from the Riga Higher Military Aviation Engineering School named for his grandfather as a qualified military radio engineer.

 Alksnis's Latvian heritage was the subject of slander allegations in 2007 involving comments on the Internet.

 Attitude to the breakup of the USSR

 ReactOS project coordinator Aleksey Bragin shows ReactOS functionality to Viktor Alksnis.

-Viktor Alksnis was a strong opponent of the breakup of the Soviet Union and of the independence of the Baltics.
-He claimed that the Baltic states are apartheid regimes, that the Russian population in these states suffers repression.
+Viktor Alksnis was a strong opponent of the breakup of the Soviet Union and of the independence of the Baltic states.
+He claimed that the Baltic states are apartheid regimes, and that the Russian population in these states are discriminated against.

 In 1989, he was elected into the Supreme Soviet of the USSR.
 In 1990, he was elected to the Supreme Council of the Republic of Latvia.
 In 1990, he was one of the founders of a hard-line group "Soyuz" within the USSR Supreme Soviet.
-He once proposed the ousting of Soviet leader Mikhail Gorbachev from power, dissolving the parliament, outlawing all parties, the declaration of martial law and the handing of power to a Military "Committee of National Salvation", which would avoid the disintegration of the Soviet Union.
+He once proposed the ousting of Soviet leader Mikhail Gorbachev from power, dissolving the parliament, outlawing all parties, declaring martial law and the handing of power to a Military "Committee of National Salvation", which would avoid the disintegration of the Soviet Union.

 He described the internationally non-recognized Transnistrian Republic as the base from which the restoration of the Soviet Union would begin.

 In later years Alksnis claimed to be a principal figure behind the Riga OMON, known for opposing the secession of Latvia from the USSR and actions such as the Soviet OMON assaults on Lithuanian border posts.

 He was designated persona non grata in Latvia after he left the country in 1992.
 Since that time he took part in Russian politics, representing left-wing and nationalist positions.
 Alksnis was one of the leaders of the National Salvation Front that united nationalist and communist movements that opposed Yeltsin's policies.
 In 2005, he was named persona non grata in Ukraine as well, after he called for a Russian-Ukrainian border revision while speaking at a rally in Simferopol, Crimea.